IEntin/ClientServer/README.md

 ### Fast Lockless Linux Clent-Server on Named Pipes.

 Transport layer is named pipes (fifo, better performance and arguably stronger security than in case of sockets).\
-Due to known order of reads and writes which are not happening at the same time, it is possible to make pipes\
+Due to predictable order of reads and writes which are not happening at the same time, pipes were made bidirectional.\
-bidirectional (unlike something like chat).
-After write we close write file descriptor and open read fd for the\
+This situation is unlike e.g. chat application or similar.
+After write we close write file descriptor and open read fd\
-same end of the pipe, and so on.
-This significantly simplifies the setup - one fifo per client.
-See below an\
+for the same end of the pipe, and so on.
+This significantly simplified the setup - one fifo per client.
+See below\
+fragments of configuration in ProgramOptions.json for the server and clients.
+Testing showed that performance\
-example of configuration.
-Testing shows that performance impact of this switching is negligible for large batches.
+impact of fd reopening is small for large batches.

 Lockless.
 Processing batches of requests without locking.